danny-fla/Project-Portfilio-2/README.md

 ### Rules Page

 - This page contains the rules on how to play the quiz and what is expected of the user.
-- A "Home" button is included to take the user back to the "Home Page" once clicked.
+- A "Home" button is included to take the user back to the "Home Page".

 (rules page img)

 ### High Scores Page

-- This page will display the user's plus a maximum of 5 other user's names and scores if already saved to the site's local storage.
+- This page will display the user's name and their top five highest scores if already saved to the site's local storage.
-- A "Home" button is included to take the user back to the "Home Page" once clicked.
+- A "Home" button is included to take the user back to the "Home Page".

 (highscores img)

 ### Quiz Page

 - The page will display to the user:
+    - Picture This! heading.
-    - An image
+    - An image of a famous landmark.
+    - Four possible option buttons.
+    - Next and restart buttons.
+    - A navigation bar that includes a home icon, quiz timer, question counter and a volume icon.

+- The home icon will redirect the user back to the "Home Screen".
+- The timer will start once the quiz begins.
+If timer gets to zero before an option is selected it will disable all option buttons.
+- The question counter will increment by one as the user progresses through the quiz.
+- The volume will either play or mute the quiz music depending on the user's preference.
+- The option buttons will turn green if selected correctly and red if selected incorrectly.
+They will also disable once an option has been selected to prevent multiple options being chosen.
+- The next button will progress the user on to the next stage of the quiz.
+- The restart button will reset the quiz and revert the score, timer and counter back to its original state.

+(quiz img)

+### Quiz Completion Page

+- The user will be directed to this section once they have navigated their way through ten questions.